UPDATED BY FRANZISKA SPRITZLER, RD, CDE

 Step Three: Calculating Macros and Calories

 You have a basic idea of what you can eat.
 But how much should you eat?
 This is where the conflicting information starts.
-Now there are two different views on weight loss on keto.
-Some say you do not need to calorie restrict, just stick to keto calorie percentages alone (70% fats, 25% protein, and 5% carbohydrates) or with 20g of net carbs per day.
-(Note that net carbs are total carbs minus fiber.)
+Now, there are two different views on keto for weight loss.
+Some say you do not need to restrict calories, just stick to keto macro percentages alone (70% fats, 25% protein, and 5% carbohydrates) or 20 grams of net carbs per day (Note that net carbs are total carbs minus fiber).

 Step Four: Tracking The Keto Diet for Weight Loss